jpaulm/drawfbp/README.md

 Eclipse IDE Integration
 ---

-You can generate Eclipse project using the following mvn command:
+You can generate Eclipse project using the following command:

     gradle eclipse